patmaddox/renoise-tools/com.patmaddox.TurnItDown.xrnx/README.md

 ## TODO

-* Make the attenuation factor configurable
+* Make the attenuation factor configurable (based on preview volume?)
 * Apply it to instruments as well? xrni & plugins...
+* Be smarter about attenuating... don't do it if the sample is already quiet